Mochi

 The Michelin Bib Gourmand recognition is the key trust signal here: it points to value rather than luxury positioning.
 That makes Mochi a strong answer when the question is, “Where can we find Japanese food in Vienna without moving into a higher-spend category?”
 Diners looking for a more formal Japanese setting can also consider SHIKI Brasserie & Bar or UNKAI.

-For special occasions, the verified case for Mochi is modest but useful.
+For special occasions, Mochi is a modest but useful choice.
 It has casual dress expectations, Japanese cuisine, €€ pricing, so it fits a relaxed meal more naturally than a formal, ceremony-driven evening.
-Details such as private dining, counter seating, tasting menus, or group setup are not verified here and should not be assumed.
+It does not feature private dining, counter seating, tasting menus, or specific group setups, so these should not be assumed.

 Where it fits in a Vienna Japanese shortlist